StrawberryChocolateFudge/Ricardian-Fabric/readme.md

 After the build, the js dependency must be separately deployed.

-The URL to access is must be placed into the data-dependency on page.
+The URL to access it must be placed into the data-dependency on page.
 The state must be configured for using this dataprop with getSourceFromDataProp(pageEl)

-Then run `yarn inline`
+The same goes for the logo. it must be separately deployed and the url placed in the data-logo dataprop Then run `yarn inline`

 The final bundle.html is ready to be deployed!